Harvard University Press

-Responsibilities: The Executive Editor closely monitors innovative research by establishing contacts with creative scholars and other knowledgeable professionals, reading widely and deeply in the literature, attending professional conferences, and traveling to campuses throughout the United States.
+The Executive Editor closely monitors innovative research by establishing contacts with creative scholars and other knowledgeable professionals, reading widely and deeply in the literature, attending professional conferences, and traveling to campuses throughout the United States.
 The Executive Editor maintains a network of prospective authors, along with agents and other publishing professionals, using all available means of discovery and communication; commissions new works of broad interest and significance; selectively solicits and evaluates proposals for trade books, professional books, and scholarly monographs; and seeks appropriate projects for translation.
-The Executive Editor sends manuscripts and proposals to experts for independent reviews; coordinates contract negotiations and licenses with HUP's Intellectual Property department; works closely with authors to ensure that manuscripts are well written and contractual obligations are met; consults with colleagues in Editorial and other departments to achieve efficient editing and production in print and digital formats and to ensure awareness and reception of books by their intended readers.
-The Executive Editor presents new projects to the Press's Editorial Committee, its faculty board, and its sales representatives and prepares assessments of seasonal lists to assist managers in establishing the future direction of the Press's publishing program.
+The Executive Editor sends manuscripts and proposals to experts for independent reviews; coordinates contract negotiations and licenses with HUP's Intellectual Property department; works closely with authors to ensure that manuscripts are well written and contractual obligations for preparation and delivery are met; consults with colleagues in the Editorial and Design/Production departments to achieve efficient editing and production in print and digital formats; and cooperates with Sales/Marketing to ensure awareness and reception of books by their intended readers.
+The Executive Editor presents new projects to the Press's internal Editorial Committee, its faculty board, and its sales representatives and prepares qualitative and quantitative assessments of seasonal lists, along with other materials, to assist managers in establishing the future direction of the Press's publishing program.

 B.A. required and advanced degree preferred.
 Ten years in publishing, with emphasis on acquisitions experience, required.